aldowitzke/karavel-api/README.md

 The purpose of this API is to manage a agro trade business, where you can list, create, update and destroy products, species, qualities and exportion standards.

-To make it easier, you can use an API development environment (like Postman) and follow the steps below.
+To make it easier, you can use an API development environment (i.e [Postman](https://www.getpostman.com/)) and follow the steps below.
 Don't forget to run your rails server.

 # Portuguese Version